norelinorth/norelinorth.github.io/_posts/2025-10-03-ai-agent-framework.md

 # Automating ERPNext Finance Workflows with AI Agents: A Deep Dive into the AI Agent Framework

-*How we reduced month-end pre-close validation from 2 hours to 15 seconds using LangChain and LangGraph*
+*How we reduced month-end pre-close validation from days to hours using LangChain and LangGraph*

 ---